 - Keep your security software (antivirus, anti-malware) up to date.

-- Keep your wireless network password protected and don’t join unsecured WiFi networks.
+- Protect your wireless network password, and don’t join unsecured WiFi networks.

 - Never post any personal information (such as birthdays or addresses) online or on any social network.

 - When banking or shopping online, look for the padlock icon in the address bar and make sure addresses begin with “https://” (the “s” means your data is securely encrypted).